Ahnafshabik/SQL-Project-by-Ahnaf/cleaning_data.md

-Queries:
-Below, provide the SQL queries you used to clean your data.
+Queries: Provide the SQL queries you used to clean your data.

 Some codes are given below :